electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

 A neuron is stimulated with a single spike and its membrane potential is recorded.
 To average out noise on the membrane potential (mostly caused by the readout process) we stimulate the neuron with a regular spike train and calculate the spike-triggered average of these so-called excitatory postsynaptic potentials (EPSPs).
-Distortions caused by the initial loading of capacities (e.g. wires) are avoided by discarding several spikes at the beginning of the emulation.

 .. figure:: epsp_bio.png
     :align: center